comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 destination=$1

 if [ $# -ne 1 ]; then
-echo "Sorry, not argument was inputed" exit
+echo "Sorry, no destination was inputed.
+Try again" exit

 else

+date=date+%D
-cp -a ~/Desktop/RentalCarApp/db $destination echo "Successfully backed up into $destination." fi
+cp -a ~/Desktop/RentalCarApp/db $destination mv $destination/db $destination/db-$date
+echo "Successfully backed up into $destination." fi
 ```
 [The above script shows the algorithms to backup the Car Rental App data]
 <p></details>

+man pages

+documentations of problems/evolutions fared
 Evaluation
 ----------------------

+how this tests files show that the programs are working, type of tests

 <details><summary>Test 1</summary>
 1. First time running the program we had one issue: the test file needed to move to the main folder